Tommertom/ng2domoticz/README.md

 * Install the ionic CLI and Cordova (`npm install -g ionic@latest cordova@latest`) - although Cordova is not used (yet)
 * Run `ionic serve` in a terminal from the project root.

-Due to cross-origin restrictions, this actually won't work in a browser.
-So you need to `ionic run android` or `ionic run ios` to a device or upload in ionic view to see it working.
+Due to cross-origin restrictions, this may not work in a browser (although it does with me).
+So you may need to `ionic run android` or `ionic run ios` to a device or upload in ionic view to see it working.

-This demo is available in Ionic View under app ID `96ecbaf2`.
+This demo is available in Ionic View (similar to Apple's Testflight) under app ID `96ecbaf2`.
 Download Ionic View in your app store (android/iOS), register free
 Ionic account (https://apps.ionic.io/signup) and enjoy.
 Assure you do a `Clear App Data` in Ionic View if you want to enjoy the latest committed version.